serraventura/myFanPage/README.md

 ###Token details:

-For security propurses an APP Access token must not be used in a production environment.
+For security propurses an APP Access token must not be used on the front-end side in a production environment.
 You can find out more details here#link#.

 In a production environment you must do authenticated requests from the server side to avoid expose your token.
 To do so, a server side files are provided on the folder "server" on the root of the APP.